AmazingAmpharos/OoT-Randomizer/README.md

     * Extra ice traps: Chance to add extra ice traps when junk items are added to the item pool
     * Ice trap mayhem: All junk items added will be ice traps.
     * Ice trap onslaught: All junk items will be ice traps, including ones in the base pool.
+* New Cosmetics
+  * Added options for Sword Trail colors
+    * Can set the length of the trails
+    * Can set the inner and outer colors
+    * Can set color to "Rainbow"
+  * Additional SFX options

 #### Updated Features